 Where you receive a marketing email, event invitation or other direct mailing from us, we may collect information about you in the following ways:

 In order for us to improve our services, we endeavour to use dummy or anonymised data wherever possible.
 Where that is not possible, we may use personal data to test the improvement of a system(s) or development of a new system(s) in pursuit of our legitimate business interests (but only if these are not overridden by a person’s interests, rights or freedoms).
 That being said, we will only do so in a safe and controlled manner in accordance with our obligations under data protection legislation.

 In the event that you object to the use of your personal data as part of our testing only, you are able to object (by emailing: email@example.com) whereby we will add your name to an opt-out list and your personal data will not be used as part of any test.

-WHEN DO WE SHARE PERSONAL DATA?
+WHEN DO WE SHARE DATA?

-DAC Beachcroft's policy is to retain personal data only for as long as is needed to fulfil the purpose(s) for which it was collected, or otherwise required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
-Under some circumstances we may anonymise your personal data so that it can no longer be associated with you.
+DAC Beachcroft's policy is to retain data only for as long as needed to fulfil the purpose(s) for which it was collected, or otherwise as required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
+Under some circumstances we may anonymise your data so that it can no longer be associated with you.
 We reserve the right to retain and use such anonymous data for any legitimate business purpose without further notice to you.